Cansfield High Specialist Language College

-Where the school receives more applications than places available, the following oversubscription criteria will be applied once places have first been allocated to pupils who have a statement of special educational needs or education health and care plan which names the school:
+Where the school receives more applications than places available, the following oversubscription criteria will be applied once places have first been allocated to pupils who have an education health and care plan which names the school:

 - Children whose older brother or sister attends the school and will still be there at the time of admission

 - Other children living in Ashton-in-Makerfield, and Garswood and North Ashton in St Helens.

 - Other children living nearest to the school.

 Where there are more children in one particular criterion than the number of places available, places will be allocated to the children who live nearest to the school.
 The distance will be measured in a straight line from the child’s home address to a central point at the school using a Geographical Information System (GIS) which is based on ordnance survey.

 If we offer the last place available at the school to one of twins (or triplets, and so on), our policy is to admit the other twin or triplets too.
 Occasionally, the distance from home to school is the same for more than one child (for example, if more than one child lives in the same block of flats).
 In these cases, we will use a system to randomly pick who will be offered a place.

 When considering your child’s application, we will use the permanent home address we have for you at the closing date for applications.
 If parents are separated and the child spends time at each parent’s address, the address of the parent who receives Child Benefit will normally be used, but the Local Authority reserves the right to request other documentary evidence as fit the individual circumstances.

 - Foster brothers and foster sisters;

 who live at the same address as part of the same family unit.